High-tech solutions saving time, money for conservation authority

 This summer, as Adrienne heads down the river with a student by her side, she assesses shoreline conditions from her smartphone, ticking boxes in the app to make note of erosion, invasive species, vegetation and other factors that contribute to water quality and shoreline health.

 The data is uploaded to the cloud, offering real-time results from the field and eliminating the need for manual data entry – and reducing the opportunity for human errors by half.
 The data is then easily formatted to inform RVCA programs and decisions.

 "We've taken the workflow from the field and emulated that in the app," Chris said.
 "This survey project was supposed to take two years and they're going to finish it in one season.
 That speaks to the efficiency of the new process."

 The RVCA has come a long way in a short time when it comes to tech.

 "I built the RVCA's first app in 2013, and it was fairly novel at the time," Chris said.

-But by today's standards, that first app is downright quaint: it ran on a GPS-equipped handheld device that could run a Windows operating system that's no longer even supported.
+But by today's standards, it's downright quaint: it ran on a GPS-equipped handheld device that could run a Windows operating system that's no longer even supported.

 Since then, the RVCA has developed five different mobile apps to improve workflow in the field, assisting staff with water quality monitoring, aquatic insects sampling, shoreline classification, septic re-inspection, and forestry site visits.

 "Ten years ago, everything was done on paper," Chris said.
 "Now, the amount of technology we use is amazing.
-It has exponentially driven workflows up."
+It's exponentially driven workflows up."